YottaDB/YDBDoc/MessageRecovery/errors.rst

 SSPREMATEOF, Premature end of file while reading block nnnn of size: bbbb bytes at offset: oooo from zzzz

 MUPIP Error: The action attempted access to a block beyond the end of the snapshot file.
-This means either the process was confused or the file is damaged
+This means that either the process was confused, or the file is damaged.

 Action: Retry the action.
 If the problem persists, contact YottaDB with information on how to recreate the problem.